 Even overtime compensation requests stemming years back have been approved by the courts.
 In Stastny v.
 Dependable Turbines Ltd. 2009 BCSC 1648, a machinist who had been laid off multiple times during his 20 years with the Defendant was terminated on theft allegations which were later abandoned.
 When he sued for wrongful dismissal, he also asked for damages representing overtime hours worked but unpaid.
 The court awarded him overtime stemming six (6) years before his termination, the sum of $39,006.25, based on an average of his wages, which had increased in his later years with the company, plus 15 months’ notice.

-If you have any issues with your overtime being unpaid make sure to contact Monkhouse law today for a consultation.
+If you have any issues with your overtime being unpaid make sure to contact Monkhouse Law today for a free consultation.